brianmlatimer said: It sounds like you want to be watching The Wire rather than Breaking Bad.

 "The point isn’t that the show is unrealistic or hard to believe, but the narrative function of the ways in which it is: Which disbeliefs are viewers asked to suspend, and which ideologies are they encouraged to retain?”

 The apogee of that arc was for me the scene where Walt asks a prospective rival/distributor if he really wants to live in a world ‘without Coca-Cola’?
 Well, it may be the case that the illegal drug market already operates on that basis, but I’d also say I’d be happy to live in that world if it meant an end to corporate human rights abuses (my old college has a long-time ban on Coca-Cola products in student-run campus shops for that reason; often derided as liberal posturing and not, in reality, a huge sacrifice).
 The idea that the show seems to presume you agree - through Walter White as capitalist-genius - is something I find disturbing.

-bmichael asked: Yeah but what you're missing is that healthcare costs were obviated early on because Walt's rich friend / ex business partner would have footed the bill.
+bmichael said: Yeah but what you're missing is that healthcare costs were obviated early on because Walt's rich friend / ex business partner would have footed the bill.
 The healthcare costs have to be paid on Walt's own terms.
 I'm sure you could find some cultural analog for European egocentrism (or you know whatever) for Walt to 'break bad'.
 Most of the characters are offered outs along the way, and they all choose to stay on board.

 True, I had forgotten that - although it would have been a bit deus ex philanthropos (if you’ll forgive the Greek/Latin mix.
 Lustria perhaps?) and of course killed the story stone dead.
 And the fact remains that he had to raise the money somehow or else be crippled, specifically, by the healthcare costs.